-With regard to the items marked with a black dot, students need to take necessary procedures.
-(Items with a white dot are handled by supervisors and/or the Student Support Office (e.g., the office responsible for the graduate course).
+With regard to the items marked with a black dot (●), students need to take necessary procedures.

+Items with a white dot (○) are handled by supervisors and/or the Program Support Student Support Office.

 The submission deadlines are subject to change according to the academic year.
 Please be sure to check the deadlines on the Graduate School's website and bulletin boards (including My Momiji bulletin boards) in advance.